 All of these adjustments are computed on Wisconsin Schedule 4I, Wisconsin Adjustments for Insurance Companies.
-The amounts on Schedule 4I flow through to Schedule V, Schedule W, or Form 4, as appropriate.
-If the insurance company is in a combined group, it completes Schedule 4I on a separate entity basis and includes the adjustments on the applicable line of the combined return.
+The amounts on Schedule 4I flow through to Schedule 4V, Schedule 4W, or Form 4, as appropriate.
 See the Schedule 4I instructions for details.

 If an insurance company is a small company as defined in IRC section 831(b)(2), the company may elect to be taxed on taxable investment income as provided in IRC section 831(b), rather than on net income.